TBrach/Dada_Pipel/readme.md

 - add the pool option into the denoised section

-# Purpose of Dada Pipel

-Dada Pipel is a wrapper that uses the Dada2 package to get from paired reads in fastQ files to the count table (phyloseq object/ amplicon sequence variant (ASV or SV) table).

-# How to use it
+# Requirements

+- current code requires R version 3.4 up, and dada2 1.4
-NB: currently the wrappers are implemented for cases in which the FW and RV reads of each sample are in individual folders.
+- Data requirement: FW and RV reads of each sample are in individual folders.
 These "sample" folders are all collected in one "project" folder.
 FW and RV reads can be distinguished by character patterns.
 Important for dada2: *The forward and reverse fastqs contain reads in matched order*

-## Step 1: Do a quality check of the sequence reads to decide on filtering parameters with (**Dada_QualityCheck.R**)
+# Purpose of Dada_Pipel

+Dada_Pipel offers wrapper function around the Dada2 package to use with Rscript.
+- Dada_QualityCheck.R: generates quality check plots of your fastQ data.
+- DadaWrapper.R: runs the pipeline from the paired reads in your fastQ files to the count table (i.e. amplicon sequence variant (ASV or SV) table).
+- Dada_WrapperAssignTaxonomyAddSpecies.R: a dada2 wrapper for taxonomy assignment, i.e. assignTaxonomy() and addSpecies()

+# How to use it

+## Step 1: **Dada_QualityCheck.R**

-Dada_QualityCheck.R runs the **Dada2_QualityCheck** function.
+- runs the **Dada2_QualityCheck** function.
 The Mean and Median quality scores at the different cycles over all reads are determined and plotted.
-The data is stored in newly generated folders Dada_Data and Dada_Plot:
+The data is stored in newly generated folders Dada_Data and Dada_Plot.

 Specifically, the function Dada2_QualityCheck is a wrapper of:

 - the ShortRead:::qa function (quality assessment on short reads)
-    - in addition Dada2_QualityCheck:
+- in addition:
-        - checks if all reads were of the same length
-        - calculates mean and median quality score for each cycle (nucleotide)
+    - mean and median quality scores for each cycle (nucleotide) are calculated and plotted

 To run the function from the terminal, use:

 -  Rscript Dada_QualityCheck.R
     - make sure to adjust the pathnames in Dada_QualityCheck.R before calling it.
+- nohup Rscript Dada_QualityCheck.R &

 ## Step 2: Run the actual Dada pipeline (**Dada_Wrapper.R**)

-Dada_Wrapper.R runs the Dada2_wrap function.

-Specifically, the function Dada2_wrap is a wrapper of:

-- Read quality check: the ShortRead:::qa function (quality assessment on short reads) (see Step 1 for additions)
-- Filtering: dada2:::fastqPairedFilter
-    - the filtered reads are saved in the folder Dada_FilteredFastqs using "SampleName"_F_Filtered.fastq.gz and "SampleName"_R_Filtered.fastq.gz
-    -
+- nohup /usr/local/R-3.4.1/bin/Rscript Dada_Wrapper.R &

-# Steps of the Dada2_wrap function
+### Steps of the Dada2_wrap function

 - 1.)
 Construct character vectors to the FW and RV fastq files
 - 2.)
 Determine the quality scores and save the stats in Data folder